 The list of available box versions can be found at Vagrant Cloud.

 Sometimes StackStorm does not run properly for some reason.

 Discovering why at a infra level is the responsibility of

 st2-integration-tests which will

-perform EWC infrastructure/integration tests and report back with more detailed info.
+perform StackStorm infrastructure/integration tests and report back with more detailed info.

 This can save time for both you & community to avoid extensive troubleshooting steps.